satishdevops777/Devops/python.md

 print(type(y))  # <class 'float'>
 ```

+- **complex**: Represents complex numbers, which have a real and an imaginary part, written with 'j' or 'J' as the imaginary unit.
+  Example: `c = 5 + 2j`

 ### Text Type 📝

 The text type, called strings, is used to store sequences of characters.

 - **str**: Represents a string, which is an immutable sequence of characters enclosed in single quotes (`'...'`), double quotes (`"..."`), or triple quotes (`'''...'''` or `"""..."""`).
 Example:
 ```python
 `name = "Alice"`, `message = 'Hello, World!'` name = "Satish"